“`html

 - BLS projects skin care specialist employment to grow approximately 17% through 2032 — much faster than average.

-- Financial aid is available at AVI, and the school accepts the GI Bill® — a critical benefit for Northern Virginia’s large veteran community.
+- Federal financial aid (FAFSA/Title IV) is NOT available for this program as it does not meet the minimum 600-hour requirement.
+AVI offers flexible payment plans and private financing options.
+The school accepts the GI Bill® — a critical benefit for Northern Virginia’s large veteran community.

 What Does an Esthetician Actually Do?